NourhanAli10/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 server is a phyiscal machine or virtual machine that provides services to another computers referred to as clients
 ## What is the role of the domain name
-It helps users easily find your website and eliminates the need to memorize the site’s internet protocol (IP) address.
+It helps users easily find  website and eliminates the need to memorize the site’s internet protocol (IP) address.